 - Whether the condition prevents you from getting a new work/entering a new line of work

-I Can’t Work Because of a Mental Health Condition.
-Am I Eligible For SSD?
+If I Can’t Work Because of a Mental Health Condition, Am I Eligible for SSD?

 Yes.
-Mental health disorders fall under the Social Security Administration’s list of impairments.
+Mental health disorders fall under the SSA’s list of impairments.
 That includes: